Main Bear With me or Bare With me Takeaways:

 There are a few frustrating things about the English language—silent letters and contronyms, anyone?
 But there are some wonderfully fun aspects to it, too.

 The correct expression is actually bear with me.
-And no, it has nothing to do with big furry animals.
-Check out the history behind this popular saying, as well as some examples.
+And no, it has nothing to do with big furry animals or nudity.